-Following his widely acclaimed 2004 Lotuspike release, The Gate, Jeff Kowal (aka Terra Ambient) now delves deeply into his most personal space, sculpting a sonic cathartic experience for all to hear.
+Following his widely acclaimed 2004 Lotuspike release, The Gate, Jeff Kowal’s (aka Terra Ambient) Wanderlust dove deeply into his most personal space, sculpting a sonic cathartic experience for all to hear.

-Previously on The Gate, Kowal used strictly acoustic and live recordings to express himself, but this time he turns to the use of electronics and synthesizers to find a deeper voice in Wanderlust.
-Kowal explains, “Re-integrating digital and electronic sound sources helped me to capture some of the gritty, subtle and grandiose sounds that this music needed.”
+Previously on The Gate, Kowal used strictly acoustic and live recordings to express himself, but this time he turned to the use of electronics and synthesizers to find a deeper voice.
+He re-integrated digital and electronic sound sources to capture some of the gritty, subtle and grandiose sounds that he felt the music needed.

 Wanderlust does in fact range from the subtle to the grandiose: epic, sweeping and luscious, Wanderlust plays more like a movie soundtrack than an ambient CD.
 Delicately balanced between tribal, ethno-acoustic earthiness and searing electronic pads and leads, Wanderlust takes the listener on a journey.

-Aside from synthesizers, Kowal brings many other acoustic and electric instruments into the mix, including frame drums and percussion, didgeridoo, electric guitars, bass, bansuri and PVC flutes, and a modular analog system.
+Aside from synthesizers, Kowal brought many other acoustic and electric instruments into the mix, including frame drums and percussion, didgeridoo, electric guitars, bass, bansuri and PVC flutes, and a modular analog system.

 Shipped to us by Spotted Peccary, the new album by Terra Ambient has it’s own tone, it’s own vibe, it’s own and true magic.
 Have to say, took a second listening session before we got into the right stream sort of speak….
 That’s what the daily circumstances do to us.
 Start.
 First of all, never heard a fade-in like the first track of this album… from zero decibels to a room filled with Terra Ambient in couple of minutes.
 The mix is golden.
 The mood is just right for starting your day as well as ending is and go to bed.
 Jeff has done a fantastic job with this ‘layered’ production: there’s so much to discover each time you’ll hear this album.
 It seems it never stops to develop, simply fantastic!- TC, Spacemusic.nl